defold/doc/docs/en/manuals/shader.md

   The input of a fragment shader is constants (`uniforms`) as well as any `varying` variables that has been set by the verter shader.

   The output of the fragment shader is the color value for the particular fragment (`gl_FragColor`).

+Compute shader
+: A compute shader is a general purpose shader that can be used to perform any type of work on a GPU.
+It is not part of the graphics pipeline at all, compute shaders run in a separate execution context and is not dependant on input from any other shader.

+  The input of a compute shader is constant buffers (`uniforms`), texture images (`image2D`), samplers (`sampler2D`) and storage buffers (`buffer`).

+  The output of the compute shader is not explicitly defined, there is no specific output that needs to be produced as opposed to the vertex and the fragment shaders.
+As compute shaders are generic, it is up to the programmer to define what type of result the compute shader should produce.

 World matrix
 : The vertex positions of a model's shape are stored relative to the model's origin.
 This is called "model space".
 The game world, however, is a "world space" where the position, orientation and scale of each vertex is expressed relative to the world origin.
 By keeping these separate the game engine is able to move, rotate and scale each model without destroying the original vertex values stored in the model component.